traceloop/jest-opentelemetry/README.md

   .withBody({ emailTemplate: 'orderCreated', itemId: '123' });
 ```

+More info can be found in our [docs](https://docs.traceloop.dev/jest-otel/getting-started).

 ## What can you test?

 Jest OpenTelemetry can be used to test anything that's happening in your system.